Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Nets Betting Records & Stats

-- Brooklyn has played 66 games this season that have gone over 209.5 combined points scored.
+- Brooklyn has played 68 games this season that have had more than 208.5 combined points scored.

-- Brooklyn has a 225.9-point average over/under in its contests this season, 16.4 more points than this game's total.
+- The average over/under for Brooklyn's outings this season is 225.9, 17.4 more points than this game's total.

 - Brooklyn has a 43-39-0 record against the spread this year.

-- The Nets have been underdogs in 38 games this season and have come away with the win 14 times (36.8%) in those contests.
+- The Nets have been chosen as underdogs in 38 games this year and have walked away with the win 14 times (36.8%) in those games.

 Nets vs. 76ers Over/Under Stats (Regular Season)